embedthis/ioto/apps/demo/README.md

 * How to download and build the Ioto agent with custom extensions
 * How to create a custom database schema
-* How to create a device cloud and manager app
+* How to create a device cloud and device app
 * How to send device data to the cloud

 This sample will:

 * Download and build the Ioto device agent with custom logic.
 * Create a regional device cloud.
-* Create a device manager app.
+* Create a device app.
 * Create a custom metric based on the device data.

 ## Device Agent

 The Demo app extends the Ioto agent by providing an extension code module, database schema and agent configuration.

-## Device Manager
+## Device App

-The Demo app uses the unmodified, standard Ioto Device Manager app &mdash; so you don't need to build or upload a manager UI app.
+The Demo app uses the unmodified, standard Ioto device app &mdash; so you don't need to build or upload a UI app.

 The Demo app UI is designed to run on a mobile device, but can also be used on a desktop.